MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 kubectl apply -f k8s/fabric-nlb-remote-peer-michaelpeer1-org1.yaml
 ```

-When you check to see that the service endpoints were created, focus on the EXTERNAL-IP column.
-You should expect to
-see the start of a DNS endpoint here.
+Check whether the service endpoints were created.
+You should see the start of a DNS endpoint in the EXTERNAL-IP column.

 ```bash
 $ kubectl get svc -n org1